Interlisp/Interlisp.github.io/content/en/project/status/2023MedleyAnnualReport.md

 As the work proceeds we expand our resources and adjust our processes to better achieve the project goals.
 In 2023 our team grew and we devised ways of keeping track of the work on the GitHub repositories.

 * Three new regular contributors joined the team, Matt Heffron, Paolo Amoroso and Andrew Sengul.
-Matt joined the team as a former Medley and Interlisp user and developer, and contributor to various projecta.
+Matt joined the team as a former Medley and Interlisp user and developer, and contributor to various projects.
 Paolo exercised Medley as a user, reporting any bugs and issues that needed attention, and reviewed the existing documentation.
 Andrew, who came to the project as a Lisp developer, undertook a major redesign of the project site, restructuring it according to the project goals and making it easier to find the information users need, as well as clarifying and expanding the content.
 He also investigated how the development of Interlisp and other Lisps can proceed.
 As part of this work, for example, he started checking out the Medley test harness in view of using it again for testing system builds.
 * In our GitHub repositories we began tagging issues and pull requests with a set of projects that will help us track the progress of the work and ensure it fulfills the project goals.

 ### **Looking Ahead**